 We support efforts to move towards implementing an effective global climate agreement and advocate for governments to establish a clear, stable policy framework that supports a global warming trajectory of 2°C. This will help the energy industry make informed decisions and effective and meaningful contributions to address climate change.
 Market mechanisms such as an emissions trading scheme or other carbon-pricing mechanism are an efficient response, and we support these and other measures that improve certainty.

-We released our Climate Change Resilience Report which is aligned with the recommendations of the Financial Stability Board’s Task Force on Climate-Related Financial Disclosures (TFCD).
+In 2018, we released our Climate Change Resilience Report, which is aligned with the recommendations of the Financial Stability Board’s Task Force on Climate-Related Financial Disclosures (TFCD).
 We have provided a TCFD reference guide at the back of the Report and will continue to evolve our disclosures as we consult with our stakeholders.

-As an oil and gas company, we recognise it is impossible to decouple climate change from our Corporate Strategy: the two must be fully integrated.
+As an oil and gas company, Oil Search recognises it is impossible to decouple climate change from our Corporate Strategy: the two must be fully integrated.

 Oil Search’s Corporate Strategy is focused on having a globally competitive energy portfolio that is sustainable over the long term.
-The Corporate Strategy is refreshed periodically via our integrated planning framework process, which produces updated Strategic Objectives approximately every three years.
+The Corporate Strategy is refreshed periodically through our integrated planning framework process, which produces updated strategic objectives approximately every three years.

 The Climate Change Strategy is consistent with our Climate Policy and aligns with our Social Responsibility Policy and strategies.
 It helps to ensure the Company is prepared for future carbon constraints and that we understand the potential risks and impacts to our business.